Install the Operator & CRD's into the `securecodebox-system` namespace

 helm upgrade --install nmap oci://ghcr.io/securecodebox/helm/nmap

-helm upgrade --install ssh-scan oci://ghcr.io/securecodebox/helm/ssh-scan
+helm upgrade --install ssh-audit oci://ghcr.io/securecodebox/helm/ssh-audit

 helm upgrade --install sslyze oci://ghcr.io/securecodebox/helm/sslyze